Listapad: 1994-2009

+2010-present

-In 2010, Anzhela Krashevskaya became the director of the Festival.
-Igor Sukmanov has been Feature Film program director since this year.
-2010 was also a year for renovation of the Festival.
-New format of The Festival included Main Feature Film Competition (at least 12 films participating), Feature Films Competition "Youth on the March" (9 film debuts from the directors from all around the globe), Main Documentary Film Competition (20 films participating) and National Schools Documentary Competition (for works of young directors, representing the particular film school) (12 films).
+2010, when Anzhela Krashevskaya became the director of the Festival and Igor Sukmanov headed the Feature Film section, was the year of renovation of the Festival.
+In its new format, the Festival included Main Feature Film Competition (at least 12 films participating), Feature Films Competition "Youth on the March" (9 film debuts from the directors from all around the globe), Main Documentary Film Competition (20 films participating) and National Schools Documentary Competition (for works of young directors, representing the particular film school) (12 films).
+Since 2010, the winners have been selected by an official jury.

+In its most successful years, Listapad's line-up included up to 300 feature films an reached the attendance of 40,000.
+Since 2017, the festival has also presented the FIPRESCI prize.

+In 2019, Listapad's program included 150 films from 50 countries.

+In 2020, the festival was canceled by the authorities one day before its start.
+For next year's edition, Vladimir Karachevsky, General Director of the Belarusfilm film studio, was appointed Listapad's director.
+The authorities liquidated the ART Corporation centre and entrusted the festival's management to Belarusfilm state studio.
+As noted by the new director, after 2020 the festival spirit changed greatly and its program shifted from mainly auteur cinema to films that are in line with state ideology.

+In 2022, the number of submissions reached 1360.

 Description

-MIFF Listapad is Belarus' largest film festival.
-It takes place over a week in November each year, and comprises three sections: feature films, documentaries, and the children and youth film festival, Listapadzik.
+MIFF Listapad is Belarus' largest film festival, it is managed by a non-governmental institution ART Corporation center of visual and performing arts.
+Listapad takes place over a week in November and comprises three main sections: feature films, documentaries, and the children and youth film festival, Listapadzik.
+The festival also includes an out-of-competition program and the CIS Golden Collection screenings.
+In 2022, the animation competition program was inaugurated.

-The top prize of the Festival is called "Golden "Listapad".
-Other two are "Silver Listapad" and "Listapad Bronze Audience Award".
+The top prize of the Festival is called "Golden Listapad", followed by "Silver Listapad" and "Listapad Bronze Audience Award".
 International Jury and International Film Critics Jury award them to the competing works.

-The International Federation of Film Producers Associations (FIAPF) accredits the festival as a competitive specialised film festival of Baltic countries, as well as countries of Central Asia, Central and Eastern Europe.

 The festival also provides an educational platform for communication between cinema professionals.
-Varied workshops, discussions and exhibitions are held to provide an opportunity to learn from masters of cinema and to discuss significant problems related to the development of cinematography.
+Varied workshops, discussions and exhibitions are held to provide an opportunity to learn from masters of cinema and to discuss challenges related to the development of cinematography.

-Special guests of the festival have included Alyona Babenko, Juozas Budraitis, Lyudmila Gurchenko, Krzysztof Zanussi, Claire Denis, Andrey Zvyagintsev, Emir Kusturica, Sergei Loznitsa, Brillante Mendoza, Kira Muratova, Ornella Muti and Alexander Sokurov.
+Special guests of the festival have included Fanny Ardant, Alyona Babenko, Juozas Budraitis, Lyudmila Gurchenko, Krzysztof Zanussi, Claire Denis, Andrey Zvyagintsev, Emir Kusturica, Sergei Loznitsa, Brillante Mendoza, Kira Muratova, Ornella Muti and Alexander Sokurov.